|Am I Diabetic? How to Test Your Blood Sugar To Find Out|

 To run a post-meal blood sugar test do following:

 Some meters come with 10 free strips.
 Check to see if the meter you have bought includes strips.
-If it doesn't, buy 25 or 50--whichever is the smallest size available.
+If it doesn't, buy the smallest package size available.
 Strips do not keep for very long once opened, so don't buy more than you need for a couple tests.

 - Familiarize yourself with the instructions that came with your meter so that you know how to run a blood test.
 Practice a few times before you run your official test.
 Each meter is different.
 Be sure you understand how yours works.